programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 peur peur
 , ,
 ```
 ## Conclusion:

-You now have a basic knowledge of each package that can help guide your use of the packages for your personal projects.
+You now have a basic knowledge of each package for multilingual text analysi that can help guide your use of the packages for your personal projects.
 You also have a basic understanding of how to approach non-English text using computational tools, and some strategies for working with multilingual text that will help you develop methodologies and strategies for applying your own workflows to analyzing other multilingual texts.
 We covered how to tokenize text, automatically detect languages, and identify parts of speech and lemmatize text in different languages.
 These can be preprocessing steps to prepare for further text analyses, such as sentiment analysis or topic modeling, or may already provide some results for analyses that will be beneficial for your work.

 ### Suggested Readings: